Freedom Circle logo

 The Court Almost Gets It Right on Guns, by Sheldon Richman, Freedom Daily, Oct 2008

-Discusses the U.S. Supreme Court majority and dissenting opinions on the D.C. law that banned handguns in private homes
+Discusses the U.S. Supreme Court majority and dissenting opinions in District of Columbia v.
+Heller, regarding the D.C. law that banned handguns in private homes

-Advocates of freedom barely dodged a bullet when the U.S. Supreme Court ruled 5-4 that the right to keep and bear arms, the subject of the Second Amendment, is an individual not a collective right ...
-Thankfully, ...
+Advocates of freedom barely dodged a bullet when the U.S. Supreme Court ruled 5-4 that the right to keep and bear arms, the subject of the Second Amendment, is an individual not a collective right.
+Opponents of gun ownership have long maintained that the Amendment's reference to the militia indicates that the right does not apply to private individuals ...
 Even the dissenters did not deny that the right to own a gun is an individual right ...
 Justice Antonin Scalia said the Amendment's preface ... "announces the purpose for which the right was codified: to prevent elimination of the militia."
-It should not, Scalia went on, be seen as limiting the right specified in its main clause: "the right of the people to keep and bear arms, shall not be infringed."

-Democrats ... absurdly argue that the placement of a comma reflects the founders' original intent to limit gun ownership to members of 18th century militias. ...
-Democrats, however, still need to make the libertarian case. ...
+"Law-abiding citizens of the United States have the individual right to own a firearm," Dick Cheney told the National Rifle Association's annual convention on April 17 ...
+Democrats ... absurdly argue that the placement of a comma reflects the founders' original intent to limit gun ownership to members of 18th century militias ...
+Democrats, however, still need to make the libertarian case ...
 Accepting and promising to defend the Constitution as a whole, including the Second Amendment, could jumpstart the return of the American left from the fringe to the mainstream.

 Discusses five points of "no compromise" that Nolan considered essential to libertarianism